himanshuteotia/typescript_with_nodejs/README.md

 1. We can not create objects directly
 2. Only used as a parent class
-3. In abstract class we can have references that dont exists in abstract class the only thing is we need to define them where we implements the abstract class.
+3. An abstract class can have reference methods those we can define in child class

 ```
-// here abstract class is saying provide me these three functions { compare, swap, length } I will do the sort for you
+// here abstract class is saying provide me these three functions { compare, swap, length }
+// I will do the sort for you

 abstract class SortArray {
     abstract compare(leftIndex: number, rightIndex: number) : boolean;
     abstract swap(leftIndex: number, rightIndex: number) : void;